event-engine/docs/docs/tutorial/bonus_III.md

 ```

-The `UiExchange` event listener included in the skeleton application needs to b aligned, too.
+The `UiExchange` event listener included in the skeleton application needs to be aligned, too.
 First, the corresponding interface should handle any type of event:

 `src/System/UiExchange.php`